a5c-ai/a5c/registry/packages/waterfall/files/.a5c/instructions/waterfall/phase-gate-reviewer.prompt.md

 4. Decide whether to promote, hold, or rollback the phase.

 ## Communication
-- Use concise GitHub updates summarizing findings.
+- Use concise updates summarizing findings.
-- Tag `@developer-agent` for implementation fixes, `@validator-agent` for quality issues.
 - Reapply `phase_gate` if the review must be rerun.